Pain · Mittelstand

 3. Hires.
 Replacement hires inherit the same materials and quit with the same observation.
 Loaded cost: $400k to $700k per cycle.

 4. Capital.
 Discount-led pricing erodes margin without moving close rate.
-After two cycles the firm is unprofitable in the US and still not on the strategic-supplier shortlist.
+After two cycles GMA is unprofitable in the US and still not on the strategic-supplier shortlist.

 5. Brand.
 The US-domestic competitor with weaker engineering and stronger register takes share.
-The deck reads competent in Germany and underprepared at US scale.
+The deck judges competent in Germany and underprepared at US scale.

 What actually works.
 Name the break, correct the signal, brief the seat.

-Stage one: name the register breaks.
-Read the firm's US-facing surfaces against US-buyer expectations.
-Hero copy, case-study format, pricing posture, RFP response template, sales deck order, founder bios.
+Stage one: name the buyer-language breaks.
+Evaluate the company's US website, deck, and sales materials against US-buyer expectations.
+Hero copy, case-study format, price presentation, RFP response template, sales deck order, founder bios.
 Name the specific breaks.
 The output is a register map, not generic advice.
 Most teams find 8 to 14 named breaks in the first pass.

 Stage three: reset pricing and brief the US sales seat.
 Move from "ab" pricing and Stundensatz framings to fixed-quote anchors with US-style warranty and SLA terms.
-The firm does not have to drop margin.
-It has to present margin in a frame the US buyer reads as confident.
+GMA does not have to drop margin.
+It has to present margin in a frame the US buyer lands as confident.
 Replace the existing deck and call scripts.
 The sales head now has a system, not a translation.

-This work fits inside a Market Entry Sprint (6-10 weeks, one US category and one corridor), a Cross-Border Build (3-6 months, multi-channel US rebuild and run), or a Group Partnership (monthly retainer, 12-month minimum, for groups with multiple US-facing brands or engineering verticals).
+This work fits inside a Market-Entry Marketing Sprint (6-10 weeks, one US category and one corridor), a Cross-Border Marketing Build (3-6 months, multi-channel US rebuild and run), or a Global Marketing Partnership (monthly retainer, 12-month minimum, for groups with multiple US-facing brands or engineering verticals).
 Price stays private and is set after fit is clear.

 Slide one: company history, 50 years, family ownershipSlide one: one US category claim, one outcome number, named peer